 Key People

 Dr. Neil Hatfield is your instructor.
 Hi!
-Check out my Penn State Profile
+Check out my Penn State Profile or my GitHub Pages Welcome page.

 You may call me Dr. Hatfield, Professor Hatfield, or Neil, whichever you feel comfortable.
 My pronouns are he/him/his.